ABC-iRobotics/irob-saf/README.md

 If you use this framework in your reserach, please cite the following article:

-Nagy, Tamás D., and Tamás Haidegger.
-“An Open-Source Framework for Surgical Subtask Automation.”
-In Proc. of the 2018 IEEE Intl.
-Conf. on Robotics and Automation (ICRA), Workshop on Supervised Autonomy in Surgical Robotics.
-Brisbane, Australia, 2018.
+Tamas D. Nagy and Tamas Haidegger, [“A DVRK-based Framework for Surgical Subtask Automation,”](https://www.uni-obuda.hu/journal/Nagy_Haidegger_95.pdf) Acta Polytechnica Hungarica, Special Issue on Platforms for Medical Robotics Research, vol. 16, no. 8, pp. 61–78, 2019.

 ## List of Packages
 * [irob_msgs](https://github.com/ABC-iRobotics/irob-saf/tree/master/irob_msgs)